Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from CFT derivations

-\subsubsection{Alternative derivation in 4D}
+\subsection{Alternative derivation in 4d}

-In 4D, we can take advantage of the fact that, modulo the topological Euler density, one can trade Weyl-squared conformal gravity by \textit{Lanczos conformal gravity}, which is pure Ricci and essentially the critical 4D $Q$-curvature, modulo a trivial total derivative, by virtue of the Gauss-Bonnet formula.
-This path was undertaken by Sen and Sinha \cite{Sen:2014nfa}, who expanded the Ricci tensor and scalar on Cartesian coordinates
+In 4d, we can take advantage of the fact that, modulo the topological Euler density, one can trade Weyl-squared conformal gravity for Lanczos conformal gravity, which is pure Ricci and essentially the critical 4d $Q$-curvature, modulo a trivial total derivative, by virtue of the Gauss--Bonnet formula.
+Sen and Sinha~\cite{Sen:2014nfa} followed this approach, expanding the Ricci tensor and scalar in Cartesian coordinates as